Limited-time offer: Switch to Nextiva today and get up to 12 months free*

 FeatureNextiva Core PlanOoma Essentials Plan

-Communication essentialsUnlimited calling to the US and Canada, HD video calling with screen sharing, desktop and mobile apps with seamless sync, international calling as low as $0.01/minUnlimited calling to the US, Canada, Mexico, and Puerto Rico, virtual receptionist with custom greetings, ring groups and call parking, Find Me/Follow Me call routing
+Communication essentialsUnlimited calling to the US and Canada, HD video calling with screen sharing, desktop and mobile apps with easy sync, international calling as low as $0.01/minUnlimited calling to the US, Canada, Mexico, and Puerto Rico, virtual receptionist with custom greetings, ring groups, and call parking, Find Me/Follow Me call routing

-Call managementSmart call routing with AI spam blocking, customizable caller ID, advanced call flows, intelligent call distributionPhone tree system, extension dialing and monitoring, overhead paging, basic call routing rules
+Call managementSmart call routing with AI spam blocking, customizable caller ID, advanced call flows, intelligent call distribution, and automated call queuingPhone tree system, extension dialing and monitoring, overhead paging, basic call routing rules

 Included appsNextivaONE unified platform, iOS, Android, desktop, browser, cross-device synchronization, unified communications hubOoma Office apps, iOS, Android, desktop, browser, express setup assistant, basic device integration